Providentia -- A Large-Scale Sensor System for the Assistance of Autonomous Vehicles and Its Evaluation: Providentia System Architecture

-The system employs specialized $\SI{24}{GHz}$ traffic monitoring radars made by SmartMicro, of the generation UMRR-0C, with a type 40 antenna.
-The cameras are Basler acA1920-50gc.
 All the sensors at a single measurement point are connected to a Data Fusion Unit (DFU), which serves as a local edge computing unit and runs with Ubuntu 16.04 Server.
-It is equipped with two INTEL Xeon E5-2630v4 $\SI{2.2}{\giga\Hz}$ CPUs with $\SI{64}{GB}$ RAM and two NVIDIA Tesla V100 SXM2 GPUs.
+It is equipped with two INTEL Xeon E5-2630v4 \unit{2.2}{GHz} CPUs with \unit{64}{GB} RAM and two NVIDIA Tesla V100 SXM2 GPUs.
 All sensor measurements from the cameras and radars are fed into the detection and data fusion toolchain running on this edge computing unit.
 This results in object lists containing all the road users tracked in the FoV of that measurement point.
 Each DFU transmits this object list to a backend machine via a fibre optic network, where they are finally fused into the digital twin that covers the entire observed highway stretch.

 The full architecture is shown in \fig{fig:architecture}.
-We use ROS on all computing units to ensure seamless connectivity.
+We use ROS~\citep{quigley2009ros} on all computing units to ensure seamless connectivity.
 The final digital twin is communicated either to autonomous vehicles or to a frontend, where it can be visualized as required for drivers or operators.